A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Conclusion

 \section{Conclusion}

-This paper presents a novel balance control framework for humanoid robots to achieve robust balancing performance in the presence of disturbances.
-The proposed framework utilizes a linear MPC framework to drive three balance strategies, namely ankle, hip, and stepping strategies, for CP tracking control (referred to as CP--MPC).
-While several humanoid balancing algorithms have been developed to implement the three balance strategies, to the best of our knowledge, this framework is the first MPC-based framework that realizes the three strategies specifically for CP tracking control.
-The proposed framework effectively calculates ZMP, CAM, and footstep positions to achieve CP tracking control in the presence of disturbances.

-In addition, a novel variable weighting method that adjusts the MPC weighting parameters over the time horizon was proposed and applied to the CAM damping control.
-This method reduced the influence of damping action on CAM control and demonstrated better balancing performance against disturbances compared to the conventional constant weighting method.
+This paper presents a novel balance control framework for humanoid robots to achieve robust balancing performance.
+The framework employs a linear MPC to drive three balance strategies, namely ankle, hip, and stepping strategies, for CP tracking control, effectively calculating ZMP, CAM, and footstep positions.
+Additionally, a variable weighting method adjusts MPC weighting parameters over the time horizon for CAM damping control, reducing the influence of damping action on CAM and improving balancing performance.

-Next, a hierarchical structure of CP--MPC and a stepping controller is proposed, enabling step time optimization based on CP--MPC variables.
+Next, a hierarchical structure combining CP--MPC and a stepping controller is proposed, enabling step time optimization.
 Specifically, the stepping controller adjusts the step time while closely following the footstep adjustments planned by CP--MPC to control the CP offset.
-The suitability of the parameter selection method used in the stepping controller is validated in comparison to the methods proposed in previous studies \cite{khadiv2016step, khadiv2020walking, kim2023foot}.
+The parameter selection method in the stepping controller is validated against methods from previous studies \cite{khadiv2016step, khadiv2020walking, kim2023foot}.

 Finally, the balancing performance of the proposed method has been validated through simulations and real robot experiments under various scenarios with disturbances.
 The robot can traverse uneven terrain and overcome external forces.

-Notably, the same control parameters were used for both simulations and experiments, resulting in minimal effort for sim-to-real implementation.
-Furthermore, the superior balancing performance of the proposed method was experimentally verified, compared with state-of-the-art QP-based CP controller that utilize ankle, hip, and stepping strategies \cite{jeong2019robust}.
+{In the current walking framework, LIPFM dynamics are defined under the assumption of flat terrain, with no adjustments made for ground inclination affecting LIPFM dynamics, foot, or CoM trajectories.
+Our future work will adapt these dynamics and trajectories for sloped or uneven terrain.
+Additionally, to enhance generality, we plan to implement a state machine for step generation in response to disturbances, even after a predefined walking sequence or while standing still.}

+{ [A. Derivation of CMP Parameter $\mathbf{P}_{ssp}$] {According to the definition of (\ref{eq/reculsive dynamics}), the predicted CP end-of-step within the MPC can be expressed as follows,

+where $T_k$ represents the time step at which SSP ends within the MPC horizon.
+To incorporate the predicted CP end-of-step (\ref{eq/CPeos_CPMPC}) into the equality constraint (\ref{eq/stepping_constraint}) of the stepping controller, it is necessary to represent it in the discretized form of the CP end-of-step dynamics (\ref{eq/stepping_cpeos}) as follows,

+Here, $A=e^{\omega T_s}$, and $p_{ssp,x,k}$ denotes the CMP parameter in the x-direction.
+Therefore, to make (25) identical to (24), the CMP parameter ${p}_{ssp,x}$ is defined as follows: